Functional Hormone Solutions

 These modern day stressors don’t permit us to expend this vast amount of energy by fleeing or fighting and whilst the adrenals can deal with the increased demands short term, therefore there is a negative impact on other systems and glands when the body is exposed to excessive levels of cortisol and adrenaline:

-As the stress becomes chronic, this puts an incredible strain on the adrenals themselves and ultimately leads to adrenal dysregulation.
+As the stress becomes chronic, this puts an incredible strain on the adrenals themselves and ultimately leads to over all hormonal dysregulation as I describe here:-

-Could adrenal dysfunction be causing your weight problem?
+Could hypothalamic-pituitary dysfunction be causing your weight problem?

 If you answered to yes to two or more of the above, adrenal dysfunction could lie at the core of your weight gain.